ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 ORY Kratos tackles both assumptions as follows:

-- With inspiration from the approach taken in the Kubernetes Project, Ory provides an open source project that hopefully becomes an open standard in the future.
+- With inspiration from the approach taken in the Kubernetes Project, ORY provides an open source project that hopefully becomes an open standard in the future.

 - Prioritise simplicity and ease of use for developers.
-Ory Kratos integrates critical security components without relying on complex flows and protocols.
+ORY Kratos integrates critical security components without relying on complex flows and protocols.

 Using Ory Kratos it is possible to consume OAuth2 and OpenID Connect, and/or create an OAuth2 and OpenID Connect Provider by combining ORY Kratos with [ORY Hydra](http://github.com/ory/hydra) .

-With a primary developer audience, Ory designs, secures, and tests critical network flows, system architectures, user flows, protocols, and business logic.
+With a primary developer audience, ORY designs, secures, and tests critical network flows, system architectures, user flows, protocols, and business logic.

 ### Full-stack Identity and Access Management (IAM)